ReverieNB/natebean-site/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Jared Goff's Reliance on Short Passing" content = "Analysis of Jared Goff's first 5 games" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Jared Goff's First 5 Games" content = "Reliance on Short Passing" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).